Matching Semantically Similar Non-Identical Objects: Proposed Method

 We empirically found that the addition of base value 1 and the normalization by the maximum value is important.
-For example, the simplest approach $\widetilde{\bm{d}}_i = H_{\bm{p}_i}\bm{d}_i \in [0, 1]^d$ ends up with a scarce of matching because of the heatmap scores on the keypoints on background tend to be too low, i.e., $H_{\bm{p}_i} \approx 0$.
+For example, the simplest approach $\widetilde{\bm{d}}_i = H_{\bm{p}_i}\bm{d}_i \in [0, 1]^d$ ends up with a scarcity of matching because of the heatmap scores on the keypoints on background tend to be too low, i.e., $H_{\bm{p}_i} \approx 0$.
 Although such keypoints will not likely appear in the matching results, they seem to help the keypoints on objects to be matched.
 If one instead uses $\widetilde{\bm{d}}_i = (1+H_{\bm{p}_i})\bm{d}_i \in [1, 2]^d$, this also affects negatively.
 We consider that this is because of the softmax operations used in the subsequent feature matching.
-We discuss the consequence of the weighting of descriptors next.
+We next discuss how the weighting of descriptors impacts the matching.